kobotoolbox/docs/source/xls_url.md

-# Importing an XLSForm via URL
+# Importing a XLSForm via URL

 When importing an XLSForm via URL, please make sure that the URL points to the XLS file directly and that it is publicly accessible.
 A quick way to test this is to load the URL in a browser: it should trigger the download of the file.
 (If it loads a page in the browser, then it's not the right URL.)